saumyamehta17/algorithm_and_system_design/system_designs/system_basics/latency.md

 ### Percentiles

 - Why Not Averages
 Because averages are not real user experience or it can mislead.
-For example, we have few data points in miliseconds:
+For example, we have few data points in milliseconds:
  `70, 100, 920, 850, 200`
  If we calculate average then it would be **428** which is not representative of your user experience